 The first way is that you might be contacted by a scout council member responsible for the scout’s performance review, either through phone or email.
 This council member will give you the details of the Eagle Scout candidate and ask you to act as a reference for him so that he can decide whether or not he meets the requirements for the Eagle Scout position.

-The scout may also get in touch with you by mail or email and ask you to compose an Eagle Scout letter of recommendation for them to increase their chances of being appointed as an Eagle Scout.
+The scout may also get in touch with you by mail or email and ask you to compose the letter for them to increase their chances of being appointed as an Eagle Scout.
 In such cases, this candidate will provide an addressed envelope, a postage-paid envelope, or a council member’s email address.

 You must make sure that the letter stays private once you have agreed to write it.
 The details of the letter should only be shared with the Eagle Scout Board of Review members.
 You want to persuade the board that this particular scout qualifies for the Eagle Scout position by recommending him.